FabianWenzel/Linked-Data/README.md

-# Linked-Data
+# Linked-Data: Crime Map BW
-Project for the subject Linked Data
+Crime Map BW is a student's project for the subject Linked Data.
+Crime Map BW utilizes linked data to access and visualize crime statistics for the German state of Baden-Württemberg.
+If the website is not displayed correctly, try switching your browser to Google Chrome.

 # Installation